Richieone13/portfolio/README.md

 ---
 ### [TEDTalk Insights:](https://github.com/Richieone13/data_science_portfolio/blob/master/TedTalk/TedTalk_EDA.ipynb)
 * Exploratory Data Analysis on the Dataset
-* Uses pandas to answer questions about a real-world dataset.
-Each exercises
-* Goes through important data science skills as well as "best practices" for using pandas
+* Uses pandas to answer questions about a real-world datasets - "best practices" for using pandas
+* Answer questions like:
+  - What were the "best" events in TED history to attend?
+  - Which TedTalk provoke the most online discussion?
+  - Which occupations deliver the funniest TED talks on average?

 ---